instructlab/community/README.md

 ### Installing and interacting with the `ilab` CLI tool

-The `ilab` tool allows you to interact with the IBM AI model `Merlinite` or `Granite`, contribute your own information, and train the model locally.
+The `ilab` tool allows you to interact with the [Granite](https://github.com/IBM-Granite) AI model, contribute your own information, and train the model locally.

 > **Note:** Before proceeding, it might be beneficial to check out the [Contributing](https://github.com/instruct-lab/community/blob/main/CONTRIBUTING.md) guide for an overview of contributing practices and expectations.
 Additionally, you should consider joining the [InstructLab community Slack channel](https://github.com/instructlab/community/blob/main/InstructLab_SLACK_GUIDE.md).